 Formed in the wake of several conversations among Black UUs at the July 2015 Movement for Black Lives Convening in Cleveland, OH - the BLUU Organizing Collective works to provide support, information & resources for Black Unitarian Universalists.
 We also work to expand the role & visibility of Black UUs within our faith.

-Call us today at 860-889-1062 for additional details regarding our spiritual gatherings
+Call us today at 860-889-1062 for additional details regarding our spiritual and community gatherings